neilk/octopress/source/_posts/2002-06-01-undesigning-cherokee-syllabary.markdown

 his people.
 I guess we'll never know.

 It's a curious fate that heralds some of the problems with creativity in the 20th and 21st century.
 Nowadays, we encounter every work of creativity in a form suitable for mechanical reproduction.
 One downside is that the artifacts of this process, the accidents and mistakes, become a nearly immutable part of the work.
-In previous ages, a design, a story, or a song was reproduced from person to person, possibly for centuries, before it was written down.
-The Latin-speaking countries perfected the design of their alphabets over two millenia; someone like Sequoyah has to get it right the first time.
-Perhaps with digital technology, [open source licenses](http://opensource.org/), movements like [Creative Commons](http://creativecommons.org/), and the meme phenomenon, we are finally getting back to a paradigm where creativity can be the product of collective genius.
-Technology will then obscure who exactly who created things, and it certainly makes it difficult to compensate creators.
+The creak of a piano bench becomes part of a Beatles song, forever.
+In previous ages, a design, a story, or a song was reproduced from person to person, possibly for centuries, before it was fixed in a form that is no longer shaped by human hands.

+So the Latin-speaking countries perfected the design of their alphabets over two millenia.
+Someone like Sequoyah has to get it right the first time.
+Or, if he wanted to change it, he would have to undertake the expense of labor and materials.
+And then his new vision would have to compete with the existing, mechanically reproducible works, already making copies of themselves in the environment.

+Perhaps with digital technology, and movements like [open source licenses](http://opensource.org/), and [Creative Commons](http://creativecommons.org/), the balance of power is shifting, and we'll always think of such works as fluid and alterable.
+Technology will then obscure who exactly who created things, make it difficult to compensate creators.
 But neither will it preserve mistakes fixed by one moment in time.

 ## Reaction